Skilletron/obsidian-automatic-installation-of-plugins/README.md

 **Plugins stay disabled**

+- Confirm **Auto-enable plugins after installation** is on (check `data.json` if the toggle looks wrong in Obsidian 1.13 settings search)
-- Turn on **Auto-enable plugins after installation**, or enable them under Community plugins
+- Or enable them under Community plugins
-- Reload Obsidian if the list looks stale
+- After Import, the Community plugins tab should refresh; if toggles look stale, close and reopen Settings

 **Settings look wrong**